qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I change my email password?
 - Hi  How I can change my password
 - I would like to change my password.

-## intent:sign_out
-- How do i sign out on this app?
+- How to change password in this app.thanks
-- How do I sign out from my iPhone?
+- How do I change my password if I don’t remember it?
-- There is no option to sign out
-- How to sign out after reading mail.
-- Sign out button
-- I’m constantly being signed out of my email.
-It just says account offline.
-And I have to sign in again
+- I forgot my password how do I change it?
+- I forgot my password because of the app specific password change.

 ## intent:create_folder
 - How can i create new folder in my email account